thoughtspot/thoughtspot.github.io/_admin/backup-restore/restore.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-When restoring to a running cluster that where the ThoughtSpot software was not updated, you'll usually use a snapshot.
-But in the case where you've updated the cluster to a new release, the configuration has changed significantly, or you're restoring to a different cluster, you'll need to restore from a backup.
+When restoring to a running cluster where the ThoughtSpot software is not updated, we recommend that you use a snapshot.
+But in the case where you updated the cluster to a new release, if the configuration changed significantly, or when restoring to a different cluster, you must restore from a backup.

 Restoring from backup require that you first delete the old cluster.
 Changes to a cluster that require restoring from a backup instead of a snapshot include: